software-architects/time-cockpit-website/content/en/blog/2013/02/20/Windows-Azure-Websites--TypeScript--nodejs--JavaScript-on-Steroids.md

   <li>IntelliSense and type-safety (to a certain extent) for client-side libraries like JQuery.</li>
   <li>IntelliSense and type-safety for our <em>Customer</em> module because we are going to share the TypeScript code on server and client.</li>
   <li>Re-use the business logic in our <em>Customer</em> class (<em>fullName</em> method) on the client.
 This is useful in practice for e.g. form validation logic, calculated properties, etc.</li>
 </ol><p xmlns="http://www.w3.org/1999/xhtml">In order to use our <em>Customer</em> TypeScript module, we have to use <a href="http://en.wikipedia.org/wiki/Asynchronous_module_definition" title="AMD on Wikipedia" target="_blank">Asynchronous Module Definition</a> (AMD).
 We are going to use the <a href="http://requirejs.org/" title="Require.JS Homepage" target="_blank">Require.JS</a> framework to load AMD modules.
 I will not go into the details of AMD and require.js.
 If you are interested follow the links.
 They will bring you the more detailed information on the topic including samples.</p><p xmlns="http://www.w3.org/1999/xhtml">In order to safe time I suggest that you download the pre-built client and open it in Visual Studio 2012: <a href="{{site.baseurl}}/content/images/blog/2013/02/website.zip" title="Source code of the website project" target="_blank">Download Source Code</a>.
 I will walk you through the interesting parts of the project in a second.
 You should extract the ZIP file with the source code directly in your <em>code</em> directory so that it contains a subdirectory called <em>website</em> and a helper-file called <em>.gitignore</em>.</p><p xmlns="http://www.w3.org/1999/xhtml">Before you open the downloaded solution in Visual Studio, you should open the file <em>SharedSource.csproj</em> in a text editor like Notepad++.
-I would like to draw your attention to the <em>PropertyGroup</em> elements for <em>Debug</em> and <em>Release</em> configurations:</p>{% highlight javascript %}  &lt;PropertyGroup Condition=&quot;'$(Configuration)' == 'Debug'&quot;&gt;
+I would like to draw your attention to the <em>PropertyGroup</em> elements for <em>Debug</em> and <em>Release</em> configurations:</p>{% highlight javascript %}  &lt;PropertyGroup Condition="'$(Configuration)' == 'Debug'"&gt;
     &lt;TypeScriptTarget&gt;ES3&lt;/TypeScriptTarget&gt;
     &lt;TypeScriptIncludeComments&gt;true&lt;/TypeScriptIncludeComments&gt;
     &lt;TypeScriptSourceMap&gt;true&lt;/TypeScriptSourceMap&gt;